-The Remuneration and Nomination Committee consists of Mr Michael Chan, Chair of the Committee, and Mr Brian Renwick, each of whom are independent Directors.
+During the financial year 2022 the Remuneration and Nomination Committee was comprised of Mr Michael Chan, Chair of the Committee (up to 16 December 2022) and Mr Brian Renwick, each of whom are independent Directors.
 Both Directors have relevant experience as shown in their biographies in the Directors' Report.
-Due to the size of the Company the Board has established a Remuneration and Nomination Committee which consists of only two members and does not fully comply with the Recommendation.
-The Board will review the membership of the Committee at an appropriate time in the future.
+Due to the current size of the Company and the Board and given Mr Chan ceased being a Director on 16 December 2022, in January 2023 the Board decided to fulfill the roles and responsibilities in relation to Nomination.
+The duties of the Board in relation to Nomination are the same that would otherwise be fulfilled by a Nomination Committee.

-Details of meetings held by the Committee during the year and member attendance are set out in the 2021 Directors' Report.
+Details of meetings held by the Committee during the year and member attendance are set out in the 2022 Directors' Report.